cloudmesh-community/book/chapters/cloud/arch.md

 > to the large cabinets called "main frames" that housed the central
 > processing unit and main memory of early computers.

-Some key attributes of Mainframes that disstingishes it from other computers include its larger size, speed, throughput, power and environmental requirements, and pperating system.
-Furthermore, we find that they have  inbuilt redundency to address high uptimes as required by buisiness applications.
-Even some of the eraliest Mainfraims supported fast I/O and computation via virtualization.
+Some key attributes of Mainframes that distingishes it from other computers include its larger size, speed, throughput, power and environmental requirements, and operating system.
+Furthermore, we find that they have inbuilt redundency to address high uptimes as required by business applications.
+Even some of the earliest Mainfraims supported fast I/O and computation via virtualization.
 The concept of hot swapping of hardware help these machines to run without faliure for years.